Active Learning on www.thinkinghistory.co.uk

 This activity was designed for use with KS3 but I have used this kind of activity successfully with A level, undergraduate and PGCE groups – the approach works at all levels, provided the level of material is appropriate.

-Or, a WORD version of this activity, example worksheets and accompanying PowerPoint can be downloaded:
+A WORD version of this activity, example worksheets and accompanying PowerPoint can be downloaded:

 Objectives

-The activity is designed to develop students’ understanding of
+The activity is designed to develop students’ understanding of:

 Setting Up